 The calendar is disseminated on the INE's website.

-The data are released simultaneously to all interested parties by issuing the press release "Encuesta de Población Activa y Encuesta de Flujos de la Población Activa".
-At the same time, the data are also sent by fax to subscribers, and are posted on the INE's website.
+The data are released simultaneously to all interested parties through the publication the press release "Encuesta de Población Activa y Encuesta de Flujos de la Población Activa".
+At the same time, the data are sent by fax to subscribers, and are posted on the INE's website.

 Some users may receive under embargo information as specified in the Code of Practice of the European Statistics.